nih-cfde/training-and-engagement/docs/General-Tutorials/ProtectedBranch_HowTo.md

 !!! note "Repo name"
     The example repo is called "play-with-github".
 You can replace the GitHub URL with any other repo of your choice.
 The `.git` extension designates a [bare repo](http://www.saintsjd.com/2011/01/what-is-a-bare-git-repository/)

 Once you have cloned your repos (now called directories on your local computer) and want to get started, you need to navigate into the newly created directory and work on a [branch](https://github.com/nih-cfde/organization/blob/master/GitHubUsage.md#definitions).

 The command to create a new branch is as follows (you can name your branch whatever you like):

 ```
 git branch <name_of_new_branch>
 git checkout <name_of_new_branch>
 ```

-!!! note
+!!!
+Important
     It is critical to navigate to the directory in which you wish to make these changes.

 The first line of code creates the branch and the second line of code switches your current directory to the new branch.
 Now if you make changes to the files, the changes will appear as this new branch.

+!!!
+Note
-Please note: when you change to a new branch, nothing will physically change on your computer.
+    When you change to a new branch, nothing will physically change on your computer.
 But GitHub will recognize your directory as a new branch.

 Once you have made the necessary changes (or any changes at all), you can push changes to GitHub.
 Here are the basic commands for pushing changes made to a  file:

 ```
 git add <filename>